codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/promotions/dependency-multi-env-promotion.md

 Congratulations!
 You've completed the final quick start in the Promotion series!

 By now, you’ve successfully created environments, your first product, added applications, and promoted them across environments.
-These foundational steps empower you to manage complex deployments confidently and effectively.
+These foundational steps empower you to manage complex promotions confidently and effectively.

 ## Related articles
 Now that you’ve mastered the basics, learn more on promotion settings for products and configuring promotion entities.